Netcentric/pickaxe-security-scanner/documentation/custom-scan.md

 The term _Scan execution_ means a single run of a scan, which results in a report.

 # Types of scan configurations
-Pickaxe supports multiple types of scan configurations.
+Pickaxe supports multiple types of scan configurations which can be defined
+* via YAML config
+* via the Groovy DSL (internal or framework users only)
+* as a maven plugin configuration
+* by passing in the required parameters to the CLI interface

 ## CLI default or build-in scan config
 If you run Pickaxe via the CLI or Docker build and do not explicitly reference a custom external scan configuration,